Lifebuoy vs. Dettol: An Old Battle Of Disparagement

 Also, read Dettol vs. Devtol

-(ii) The fundamental right of advertiser under Article 19(1)(a) has to be balanced with the constitutional right of the competitor under Article 21 of the Constitution of India to the reputation of its goods and the test of proportionality has to be applied;
+(ii) The fundamental right of an advertiser under Article 19(1)(a) has to be balanced with the constitutional right of the competitor under Article 21 of the Constitution of India to the reputation of its goods and the test of proportionality has to be applied;

 (iv) the impact of the advertisement on the consumer has to be seen;